Glider Ops of the ASG 32

 Common footer for all ASG-32Mi Pages

 Caveat: This page is not intended to be instructional in nature.
 Some of my info and techniques may not be correct and may even be in conflict with proper procedure, so due diligence is required by you.
-FAR’s take precedence.
-Read (and adhere to) the Schleicher Flight Manual.
+FAR’s take precedence, as does the Schleicher Flight Manual.